spidoosho/NetworkTrackerChromeExtension/README.md

 ## Possible additional features

-- Most of the features are already in Network tab
+- Most of the features are already in the Network tab
 - Start/Pause/Stop when to track requests

 ## My coding process